Reversible hydrogen electrode

 Here, $E^{\ominus}$ is the standard reduction potential (by convention equal to zero), R is the universal gas constant, T the absolute temperature, and F is the Faraday constant.

-An overpotential occurs in the electrolysis of water.
-This means that the required cell voltage is higher than the equilibrium potential because of kinetic limitations.
-The potential increases with increasing current density at the electrodes.
-The measurement of equilibrium potentials is therefore possible without power.

 Principle

 The reversible hydrogen electrode is a fairly practical and reproducible electrode "standard".
 The term refers to a hydrogen electrode immersed in the electrolyte solution actually used.

 The benefit of that electrode is that no salt bridge is needed: